hoshomoh/blog/_posts/2021-05-31-using-context-api-in-react.md

 user locale, theme etc. React context provide us with an API to pass data across all components without having to pass props from grand-parent to parent and then to child.

-Often I see people try to use a state container like Redux to solve this problem but then end up with a more complex solution of creating a store, initial state and then passing state value down to components using `mapStateToProps`.
+I often see devs try to use a state container like Redux to solve this problem but then end up with a more complex solution of creating a store, initial state and then passing state value down to components using `mapStateToProps`.

-The context API offers us a clean and re-usable way of passing down global variables across all out components.
+The context API offers us a clean and re-usable way of passing global variables across all components in our application.

 ## Creating Context